blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

    .. attr:: zone

       The zone in which zuul-web is deployed.
 This is only needed if there are executors with different zones in the environment and not all executors are directly addressable from zuul-web.
-This can be the case within a k8s based zuul deployment spread over multiple sites.
-The zone defines the zone where the executors are directly adressable.
-Live log streaming will go directly to the executors of the same zone and be routed to a finger gateway of the target zone of the zones are different.
-The finger gateway of the other zone is a central entrypoint for all live log streams of that zone.
+The parameter specifies the zone where the executors are directly adressable.
+Live log streaming will go directly to the executors of the same zone and be routed to a finger gateway of the target zone if the zones are different.

+      In a mixed system (with zoned and unzoned executors) there may also be zoned and unzoned zuul-web services.
+Omit the zone parameter for any unzoned zuul-web servers.

       If this is used the finger gateways should be configured accordingly.